Peril in the Mist

 About this ebook

-When the Outfit finds themselves alone in the wilderness as mist descends and night falls, will they be able to find their way back home through the dark?
-Find out with this suspenseful high/low story.
+The Outfit members discover themselves alone in the wilderness as mist descends and night falls.
+Will they be able to find their way back home?

 Robert Swindells was born in Bradford, England.
 He was a primary school teacher, served in the Royal Air Force, and was involved in the peace movement before becoming a full-time author.
 Robert is the winner of numerous awards including the prestigious Carnegie Medal for his bestselling novel Stone Cold.
 He lives in England.